DanielSiepmann/website/source/Talk/Presentation/Introduction-to-Git-for-daily-usage.rst

 * Who already knows Git?

   * Who is already using Git on a daily base?

     * What are you using Git for?

+* Who already knows Github, Bitbucket or any other hoster?

+   * Who is already using Github, Bitbucket or any other hoster?

+* What do you wanna learn during this talk?

 Short introduction: What is Git?
 --------------------------------